seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **PISANIA**
 First, make yourself but like one.
-Fore-thinking this, I have already fit–
+Fore-thinking this, I have already fit--
-’Tis in my cloak-bag–doublet, hat, hose, all
+'Tis in my cloak-bag--doublet, hat, hose, all
-That answer to them. ‘fore noble Lucius
+That answer to them. 'fore noble Lucius
 Present yourself, desire his service, tell him
-wherein you’re happy,–which you’ll make him know,
+wherein you're happy,--which you'll make him know,
-If that his head have ear in music,–doubtless
+If that his head have ear in music,--doubtless
-With joy he will embrace you, for he’s honourable
+With joy he will embrace you, for he's honourable
 And doubling that, most holy.

 Well, madam, we must take a short farewell,
-Lest, being miss’d, I be suspected of
+Lest, being miss'd, I be suspected of
 Your carriage from the court.
 My noble mistress,
 Here is a box; I had it from the queen:
-What’s in’t is precious; if you are sick at sea,
+What's in't is precious; if you are sick at sea,
-Or stomach-qualm’d at land, a dram of this
+Or stomach-qualm'd at land, a dram of this
 Will drive away distemper.
 To some shade,
 And fit you to your manhood.
 May the gods
 Direct you to the best!